top of page

 Surrey - The light bulb moment!

-It was when I moved to Surrey seven years ago that I started to realize just how special my mum’s curries and sauces were.
+It was when I moved to Surrey in 2009 that I started to realize just how special my mum’s curries and sauces were.
 I could not find food like it anywhere, and certainly not in a convenient, ready to use form.
 I have been cooking all my life, but it was in Surrey, as I began cooking for friends, that I realised what it meant to have inherited my mum’s special instincts and intuition.
 And it wasn’t just my mum, in fact both my parents were real foodies and my dad made a mean dessert!

 My 2nd birthday in Yorkshire